tintin305/GarminSleepAnalytics/README.md

 The bulk download option holds a wealth of other information.
 [This repository](https://github.com/andrewcooke/choochoo) acan also extract data from the .fit files which hold other data from the watch.

+## Blog Posts

+I have a post that speaks about the analytics that I have programmed into this system.
+It delves into the reasoning on why I decided to create this repository and what kinds of analytics it allows for.